Philippines to buy two C130 transport planes from U.S. Navy

 Padilla said the transport planes would be used to rapidly deploy troops in the fight against Muslim and Maoist-led rebels and carry relief to disaster-hit areas.

-The purchase is part of a 90-billion-peso ($2-billion), five-year upgrade plan to catch up with Southeast Asian neighbors.
+The purchase is part of a 90-billion-peso ($2-billion), five-year upgrade plan to catch up with Southeast Asian neighbours. ($1=44.9250 Philippine pesos) (Reporting by Manuel Mogato; Editing by Clarence Fernandez)